Is there a comma before but?

 The correct answers are yes there is and no there isn’t.

-You need to decide whether to use a comma or not.
+You need to decide whether to insert a comma or not with but.

 But it is very easy to make the correct decision.
 It will depend on the structure of your complete sentences.